ZlordHUN/cosmic-monitor-applet/QUICKSTART.md

 - Renders as a borderless overlay (no window decorations)
 - Uses Wayland layer-shell protocol with fully transparent background
 - Displays large clock with date (Conky-style with text outlines)
+- Shows CPU and RAM with icons and gradient progress bars
 - Shows real-time system statistics (CPU, memory, network placeholders)
 - Position is fixed at startup (set via settings)